 What can I customise on the charts?

-There are two levels of options to edit, the basic level includes choosing which symbol system and font to use.
-Some of our charts also have the option to choose the layout of how many symbols are shown.
-The more advanced level allows control over background, cell and text colour, cell and page spacing and the position of the label in relation to the symbol.
+There are two levels of options to edit.
+The basic level involves choosing which of the chart layouts you want, and which symbol system and font to use.
+The more advanced level gives control over background, cell and text colour, cell and page spacing and the position of the label in relation to the symbol.

-What should people consider when customising the options?
+What should people consider when customising the basic options?

 Symbol system: These collections of specially drawn pictures differ from clipart in that they cover all word classes (verbs, adjectives, pronouns, etc) and not just nouns.
 The two symbol systems we currently offer are Picture Communication Symbols (PCS) known to many through Boardmaker from Tobii Dynavox and Widgit Symbols which are found in InPrint 3 and Widgit Online from Widgit Software.
 Both are widely used in the UK (and beyond!) in paper-based and electronic AAC systems.